Let’s play a game of the imagination.

 If I were to give you a piece of advice on blogging, writing, life, love, money, getting in top physical shape, or anything else, it would be this: it is more important to be consistent, and by definition, persistent, than it is to be anything else.

-That being said, I do believe that the vast majority of people are not going to become so obsessed with blogging from the very start that this will propel them until it becomes a habit.
+That being said, the vast majority of people are not going to become so obsessed with blogging from the very start that this will propel them until it becomes a habit.

-Which takes me to my main point: you need to create a schedule in order for blogging to become a habit.
+Which takes me to my main point: you need to focus on being consistent in order for blogging to become a habit.
 The act of writing your posts, doing the necessary research, interacting with your audience, and all that.

 If all you can do is a post a month, that’s okay.